AMC Hornet: Cowboy

 Documentation from the development process indicates three prototypes with a Hornet-based cab, Jeep-style grille treatments, and a Gremlin version.
-The design called for a 6 ft cargo box and the first prototype used doors from a four-door Hornet.
-This short design did not work well and the cab was opened up by incorporating units from a two-door sedan along with a new upper window frame and a "K-pillar effect" that improved the design and for better sight lines.
-One red prototype vehicle featured a modified AMC Gremlin front design and a cargo box with a Jeep logo on the tailgate, but did not include a four-wheel-drive system.
+The initial design called for a 6 ft cargo box and the prototype used the front doors from a four-door Hornet.
+This short cab version was not effective and the cab was opened up by incorporating the longer two-door sedan doors along with a new upper window frame and a "K-pillar effect" that improved the design and for better sight lines.
+One prototype vehicle that was painted red featured a modified AMC Gremlin front design and a cargo box with a Jeep logo on the tailgate, but did not include a four-wheel-drive system.
 A prototype finished in green and white was made using a Hornet SC/360 that featured the 360 CID V8 engine with a floor-mounted manual transmission, radio, air conditioning, and a drop-down tailgate with no manufacturer's name stamped on it.
-The third prototype had a Gremlin front end, was painted yellow, and had a 258 CID I-6 engine.
+The third prototype had a Gremlin front-end, was painted yellow, and had a 258 CID I-6 engine.
 The basic AMC engines would be more powerful than the typical 4-cylinders found in the imported pickups.

 American Motors was also developing a hatchback version of the Hornet.
 However, AMC's assembly plants in Kenosha and Milwaukee were already running at maximum capacity so the chosen body style would be built in Brampton, Ontario.
 With the increasing sales of the Hornet models, the 1970 acquisition of Jeep, and no 4WD option ready for the Cowboy (at the time all Jeeps were 4WD), AMC's product planners shelved the Cowboy truck program.
 A 4WD system was developed and later used on the 1980 AMC Eagle, and the "uniframe" construction ("frame" rails under the truck bed made of folded sheet metal and incorporated into the cab structure as one piece) was incorporated in the structure of the 1985 Jeep Comanche pickup, based on the unit body XJ Cherokee.

 The only surviving prototype was built using a 1971 Hornet SC/360 with the 360 V8 and a four-speed manual transmission.
-The automaker used it on their proving grounds for several years before being sold to Alexander, who later installed a 1973 Hornet updated front end.
+The automaker used it on their proving grounds for several years before being sold to Alexander, who later installed a 1973 Hornet updated front-end.